-In this article, I will show you how to use the curl command in Linux with 15 practical examples.
-The curl command is one of the most powerful and useful commands used by web developers /PHP programmers/ System Admins.
-It is mainly used to transfer data with URLs between remote to the local system.
-Using this command in the terminal we can access or download the content from a website, API’s testing, troubleshoot networks related issues, upload files and post data to the website without having a browser. cURL is an inbuilt command line tool and it will be available on most of the Linux/Unix based systems.
-Even Microsoft announced, that curl becomes as one of their default components of Windows with the version (Windows 10 build 17063 version).
+This article explains how to use curl in Linux with 15 examples.
+The curl command is one of the most powerful and useful tools that are used by web developers as well as by PHP programmers and System Administrators.
+Most commonly, it is used to transfer data between remote and local systems.
+Through this command, we can access or download content from a website without a browser.
+It is also useful for testing API's, troubleshooting network-related issues, uploading files, and posting data to the website. cURL is an inbuilt command line utility that runs on most Linux/Unix-based systems.
+Microsoft even announced that the curl will become a standard component of Windows with version (Windows 10 build 17063).

-This guide will help you how to use various options with curl commands.
-All the below examples are tested on RHEL/CENTOS 7.6
+This guide will help you learn how to use various options with curl commands.
+All the below examples were tested on RHEL/CENTOS 7.6

 curl [options] [URL...]

 1. How to find the version of curl?